-Extremely delicious and simple vegetarian collard greens made without meat or poultry!!
+You will love this delicious, simple, vegan, and vegetarian collard greens made without meat or poultry!!
 Made using just a few ingredients and flavored with apple cider vinegar, this southern-style greens recipe makes for the perfect side dish!
-This healthy stovetop recipe is also vegan, paleo, and keto-friendly making it great for those on these special diets!
+This healthy stovetop recipe is also paleo, and keto-friendly making it great for those on these special diets!

 I love my greens and enjoy having them in different ways.
 If you want to try another way of making collards then definitely check out this East African collard greens recipe (these are briefly sauteed, making them very healthy as the leaves get to retain much of their vitamins)!